Federal Law on the Protection of Personal Data held by Private Parties (LFPDPPP) Mexico

 • Access: Individuals can access their personal data.

-• Objection: Object to processing for specific purposes.
+• Objection: Object to specific uses of their data.

 Enforcement